 This toolkit is intended to assist policymakers and practitioners as they navigate the process of developing maritime national security strategies in Africa.

-Assis Malaquias, Professor and Academic Chair of Defense Economics and Resource Management at the Africa Center for Strategic Studies, discusses maritime security at the Africa Center’s Senior Leaders Seminar in May 2016.
+Assis Malaquias, Professor and Academic Chair, Defense Economics and Resource Management at the Africa Center for Strategic Studies, discusses maritime security at the African Center’s Senior Leaders Seminar in May 2016.

-Ian Ralby, Adjunct Professor of Maritime Law and Security at the Africa Center for Strategic Studies, discusses maritime security at the Africa Center’s Senior Leaders Seminar in May 2016.
+Ian Ralby, Adjunct Professor of Maritime Law and Security at the Africa Center for Strategic Studies, goes beyond a conceptual discussion of maritime issues to analyze specific examples of threat trends in North, East, and West Africa and the process and results of the international response at the African Center’s Senior Leaders Seminar in May 2016.

 Africa’s 16,000-mile coastline gives two-thirds of its countries direct access to a sea of riches.
 The maritime domain offers enormous earning potential through fishing and tourism.
 It serves as a major cultural reference point and a vital source of livelihoods for both coastal and inland communities.

-Assis Malaquias, Professor and Academic Chair of Defense Economics and Resource Management at the Africa Center for Strategic Studies, discusses maritime security at the Africa Center’s Next Generation of African Security Sector Leaders program in October 2015.
+Assis Malaquias, Professor and Academic Chair, Defense Economics and Resource Management at the Africa Center for Strategic Studies, discusses maritime security at the African Center’s Next Generation of African Security Sector Leaders program in October 2015.